 Even if there’s only one factor that doesn’t pass your “sniff” test, it’s useful to err on the cautious side.
 As an example, not long ago, someone using a credit card with U.S. address purchased a product from us and wanted it shipped to someone by a different name in another country.
 The particular product was one that wouldn’t be of much use to anyone in the country it was being shipped to, so we called the credit card holder to verify the shipping address.
 The credit card holder hadn’t made the purchase.
 Neither had anyone else authorized to use the card.
 The card and the cardholder’s contact information had been stolen.

 What should I do if an order does sound suspicious?

-  Under any of the above circumstances, you should be particularly cautious and do everything possible to ascertain the person ordering the merchandise is actually the cardholder or an authorized representative of the cardholder.
+Under any of the above circumstances, be particularly cautious and do everything possible to ascertain that the person ordering the merchandise is actually the cardholder or an authorized representative of the cardholder.